kibook/s1kd-tools/tools/s1kd-newdm/README.md

 Set remarks for the new data module.

 -N, --omit-issue
 Omit issue/inwork numbers from filename.
-The "`omitIssueInfo`" `.defaults` file key can also be set to control this option.

 -n, --issno &lt;issue&gt;
 The issue number of the new data module.